scrabbletank/farhome-rules/rulesdoc.md

 You can concentrate on 2 separate spells at once, as long as these spells have different targets.
 Persistent effects, such as _Shroud of Darkness_ have no targets, and creatures inside the spells area do not count as already targeted for Split Mind.

+#### Uncanny Dodge
+*Requires Agile, 10th Level*

+Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from the next attack.

 ___
 ### Legendary
 Each character can only take 1 legendary feat, regardless of requirements.